danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

  4. How to handle cache invalidation?

-There a ton of ways we could go about solving each one of these problems using different software packages, caching applications etc. It would also depend on the skills of your team, the throughput demands required by the system, and assuming you are not starting from scratch, leveraging what you have already built would be ideal.
+There a ton of ways we could go about solving each one of these problems using different software packages, caching applications etc. It would also depend on the skills of your team, the throughput demands required by the system, and assuming you are not starting from scratch, leveraging what you have already built.
 If you are starting from scratch...
 Nice!
 Have fun!

 Let's address the four questions posed above.
 We will address them by using features that nginx offers us out of the box in the community edition.
 Certainly, if you have the $$$ check out nginx+, but none of these solutions will require it.